THARANEESHWAR/61781921102170/README.md

 - UI design using sap.m.SearchField and sap.m.Table
 - Data binding and filtering logic
 - Steps to implement search and live filtering

+Analyze the uploaded business requirement document and convert it into user stories for a SAPUI5 application.

+Include:

+- User stories in "As a user, I want..." format
+- Acceptance criteria for each user story
+- Functional behavior for search and live filtering
+- Edge cases such as no results found and empty search input
+- Validation scenarios for user input

+Ensure the stories clearly describe search functionality, filtering logic, and table data display.